nicolaDeCristofaro/Analysis_of_security_threats_in_the_Cloud/README.md

 - insufficient authorization

 #### Identity and Access Management (IAM)
-This mechanism includes the components and policies needed to control and track user identities and access privileges for IT systems, environments and resources.
+This mechanism includes the components and policies needed to control and track user identities and access privileges for IT systems, environments, and resources.

 Specifically, IAM mechanisms exist as systems composed of four main components:

 - **Authentication**: Username and password combinations remain the most common forms of user authentication credentials managed by the IAM system, which can also support digital signatures, digital certificates, biometric hardware, and so on.
-We can say this component tries to respond the question WHO ARE YOU?.
+We can say this component tries to respond the question WHO ARE YOU?

 - **Authorization**: Defines the correct granularity for access and privilege controls.
-It respond to the question WHAT CAN YOU DO?
+It responds to the question WHAT CAN YOU DO?

-- **User Management**: The user management program is responsible for creating new users and access groups (each cloud consumer can have several associated users with relative privileges), resetting passwords, defining password policies and managing privileges.
+- **User Management**: The user management program is responsible for creating new users and access groups (each cloud consumer can have several associated users with relative privileges), resetting passwords, defining password policies, and managing privileges.

 - **Credential Management**: The credential management system establishes the identities and access control rules for defined user accounts.